markmbaum/libode/README.md

 4. `void solve_fixed (double dt, double *tsnap, unsigned long nsnap, const char *dirout)`

    Integrates and writes snapshots at the times specified in `tsnap` into the directory `dirout`.

+### Flexibly Adapt the Time Step

+The adaptive solvers choose time steps by comparing the solution for a single step with that of an embedded, lower order solution for the step.
+The algorithm for this is well described in the books referenced above.
+If, however, there is another way that the time step should be chosen, a new selection method can be used with any of the solvers.
+If the `prescribed_adaptive` flag for an integrator class is `true`, each of the `solve_fixed()` functions will request a new time step from the virtual `prescribed_adaptive_dt()` function.
+This function must be implemented by the integrator class.

+Such flexibility might be useful in lots of cases, considering it allows the step size to be chosen by any method at all.
+Specifically though, it has been used to set the time step based on the stability threshold of PDE discretizations.
+The time step of explicit methods for PDEs might be limited by the CFL condition for advection or the von Neumann condition for simple diffusion schemes.
+Prescribing the adaptive time step based on these conditions could provide huge speed boosts.
+The `nonlinear-diffusion` example integrator provides an example of this.

 ## Examples